Roanoke College: Accomplishments

-Roanoke teams have won two national championships: the 1972 NCAA Division II men's basketball championship and the 1978 Division II men's lacrosse championship.
+Roanoke teams have won two national championships: the 1972 NCAA College Division men's basketball championship and the 1978 Division II men's lacrosse championship.
 In 2001, Roanoke student Casey Smith won an individual national championship in the Division III women's 10,000m track and field event.
 In 2009, student Robin Yerkes secured Roanoke's fourth national championship when she won an individual championship in the Division III women's 400m track and field event.
 Yerkes is the most decorated athlete ever to graduate from Roanoke, earning 12 All-American honors in multiple events.
+In 2025, Mark Samuel won the NCAA Division III Wrestling Championship.